clanfear/CSSS508/Lectures/Week2/CSSS508_Week2_GGPlot2.md

 You can use whatever system you want, but be consistent so your projects are organized!
 You don't want to lose work by losing or overwriting files!

+For large projects containing many files, I recommend using RStudio's built in project management system found in the top right of the RStudio window.

 Clarifications on Files